Patricia Britton MA LMFT

 Areas of expertise include:

--- A successful and established primary practice specializing in individual, couples and family psychotherapy;
+-- A successful and established primary practice specializing in individual, relationship and family psychotherapy

 -- Demonstrated ability with diverse populations such as seniors, people of color, gay, lesbian and trans-gendered adults and adolescents;

 -- Specialized training and experience in the emotional difficulties of disability with particular emphasis in loss acceptance, resiliency and adaptation to chronic pain;

 -- Compassionate sensitivity with caretakers and family members regarding the difficult process of placement and management needs of the frail elderly;

 -- Consultant to owners, executives and family members of family-owned businesses, Patricia helps them gain greater clarity and insight into troublesome issues, as a result, solutions are found that both serve the business and meet the needs of the family;

 -- Specialized focus with performing musicians and professionals including artistic emotional blocks to performance, composing, producing and strategies to handle the stressors of the music industry;

 -- Working with those in traumatic transitional stress due to the psychological, spiritual, and practical needs of adjusting to environmental changes and their economic consequences.

 As a consultant to alcohol and drug treatment programs, I have been responsible for over‑all program development of inpatient, outpatient and ancillary programs., This includes program start‑up, administrative and clinical coordination, joint venture proposals, identification of potential program sites in California and nationwide.
 Also included is the development of managed care contracts and the supervision of state and county certification and licensing packages.